Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 11 {l0pt}](qr/ep/11.png)

-We discuss Jose Femenias' Easypaysy proposal, an account system for Bitcoin, on Bitcoin.
+We discuss Jose Femenias’ Easypaysy proposal, an account system for Bitcoin, on Bitcoin.
 One feature it supports is stealth address identities.
 We discuss several use cases.
 Finally we explain what non repudiation is.

 Aaron also wrote an article covering Easypaysy for Bitcoin Magazine.^[<https://bitcoinmagazine.com/articles/bitcoin-need-accounts-one-developer-thinks-figured>]